-What is a Lacework Polygraph?
+What is a Lacework polygraph?

-In the world of criminal investigation, a Polygraph is used to detect if people are lying.
+In the world of criminal investigation, a polygraph is used to detect if people are lying.
 Polygraph tests use multiple sensors attached to a person and look for changes like a racing heartbeat or elevated blood pressure to detect if that person is not being honest.
-Lacework uses a similar approach for DC/Cloud entities (users, workloads, and applications) and their behaviors by looking for deviations from their normal behavior to detect breaches.
+Lacework uses a similar approach for DC/cloud entities (users, workloads, and applications) and their behaviors by looking for deviations from their normal behavior to detect breaches.

-What kinds of Polygraph are available?
+What kinds of polygraphs are available?

-- Application/Process communications
+- Application/process communications

 - Application launches